 Press and hold or right-click the Photos tile.

 Tap or click Turn live tile off.

-The lock screen is the screen you see when you lock your PC (or when it locks automatically after you haven't been using it for a while).
-You can add your favorite photos of your kids, pets, and vacations, or even create a slide show to rotate through lots of pictures on your lock screen.
+The lock screen is the screen you see when you lock your PC (or when it locks automatically after you haven't used it for a while).
+You can add your favourite photos of your kids, pets and holidays, or even create a slideshow to rotate through lots of pictures on your lock screen.
 You can also use a photo as a picture password, which is a fun way to sign in.

 Go to the photo you want to use, and tap or click it to open it.